-Singular Amount
+Amount

-milk some milk
+some milk

-sugar a lot of sugar
+a lot of sugar

-oil a bit of oil
+a bit of oil

-sand some sand
+some sand

-water a lot of water
+a lot of water

-flour some flour
+some flour

-salt some salt
+some salt

-Just checking U 3
+Just checking

-I can read a story and understand the key messages.)
+I can read a story and understand the key messages.

 I can answer comprehension questions based on text.

 I can predict the end of a story.

 I can describe the characters in a story.

-I can retell a story that I read in the correct sequence.)(
+I can retell a story that I read in the correct sequence.

 I can plan a story using a mind map.

 I can write a story with a beginning, middle and end.

 I can identify common, proper and abstract nouns.

 I can identify countable and uncountable nouns.

-I can punctuate sentences.
+l can punctuate sentences.

 I can write simple sentences.

 I can form compound nouns by joining two nouns together.

 I can understand the information printed on a book cover.

 I can write a book review.
-L

-I can extract information from a text or poem. Ć
+I can extract information from a text or poem.

 I can predict a story from a series of pictures.

 I can write a diary entry.

-I can write an SMS. И
+l can write an SMS.

-I can write a poem.
+l can write a poem.

 I can write a shape poem.

 I can identify sound words in a poem.
-V

 I can identify rhyming words in a poem.
-1

 Other:

 Other: